For International Game Technology PLC [IGT], Analyst sees a rise to $35. What next?

-International Game Technology PLC [NYSE: IGT] plunged by -$0.59 during the normal trading session on Thursday and reaching a high of $30.13 during the day while it closed the day at $29.18.
-The company report on October 28, 2021 that IGT Expands PlayCasino Footprint to the Netherlands with Holland Casino’s iGaming Launch.
+International Game Technology PLC [NYSE: IGT] surged by $2.4 during the normal trading session on Monday and reaching a high of $31.935 during the day while it closed the day at $31.89.
+The company report on November 1, 2021 that IGT Gains Exclusive Omnichannel Lottery Licensing Rights to Marilyn Monroe.

-Company enters Netherlands’ iGaming market via PlayCasino content deal with country’s leading gaming operator.
+The Company has signed a multi-year agreement with Authentic Brands Group to develop omnichannel Marilyn Monroe-themed lottery games.

-International Game Technology PLC (“IGT”) (NYSE: IGT) announced that it has expanded its PlayCasino footprint to the Netherlands via a multi-year content agreement with Holland Casino, the leading gaming operator in the country.
+International Game Technology PLC (IGT) (NYSE: IGT) announced that it has signed a multi-year licensing agreement with Authentic Brands Group (ABG), a global brand development, marketing and entertainment company and owner of the Marilyn Monroe Estate, granting IGT licensing rights to develop and distribute Marilyn Monroe-themed, omnichannel lottery games.
+In addition to compelling instant tickets, innovative draw-based games and engaging mobile and interactive games, IGT will develop exciting and comprehensive experiences for lottery customers and their players.

-International Game Technology PLC stock has also loss -1.08% of its value over the past 7 days.
-However, IGT stock has inclined by 55.63% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 69.45% and gained 72.26% year-on date.
+International Game Technology PLC stock has also gained 7.16% of its value over the past 7 days.
+However, IGT stock has inclined by 66.79% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 88.81% and gained 88.25% year-on date.

 Here’s what leading stock market gurus have to say about International Game Technology PLC [IGT]: